ubisoft/vulnmine/docs/Tests.md

 ## Running all the tests

-First of all, start a bash shell in the pyprod container.
-(See _"Use.md"_ for more information on this.)
+First of all, start a bash shell **in the pyprod Docker container**.
+(See _"Use.md"_ for more information on this.
+The tests have been built to run with Docker, not directly from the source code.)

 Then simply run the "pytest" command.
 Use "-v" to see the details of the tests executed.